 - whipped cream - for garnish

-- bacon - half a pound, for serving
+- cooked bacon - half a pound, for serving

 - Prepare the baking sheet by lining with parchment paper.
 Preheat the oven at 325 F degrees.